Ryan Reynolds Wonders About The Future Of ‘Deadpool’ If Disney Takes Over Fox

 News recently broke that 21st Century Fox is considering selling off a large portion of their company to Disney.
 This would mean that Disney would be taking over a number of properties, including Fox’s movie studios.
 The movie studio includes such properties as the X-Men and Deadpool.
 While this would bring those properties into the same studio that already gives the world Marvel and Lucasfilm movies, that does not mean there are not some questions as to how it would effect at least one R-rated production.
 One person in particular who wants to know what this takeover would mean is Ryan Reynolds.

-According to Heroic Hollywood, in a tweet from Reynolds, the actor who helped bring Deadpool to life on the big screen, asked what this would mean for his character.
+According to Heroic Hollywood, a tweet from Reynolds, the actor who helped bring Deadpool to life on the big screen, asked what this would mean for his character.
 In his tweet Ryan Reynolds said, “If this is true, I wonder how the fudge it would affect Deadpool.”

-The Deadpool actor is not the only person wondering how this takeover would effect the X-Men properties, as well as other movies under the Fox studios.
+The Deadpool actor is not the only person wondering how this takeover would affect the X-Men properties, as well as other movies under Fox studios.
 Marvel fans are already wondering how Disney might change these movies or if it will end up impacting future Deadpool movies.
-Some fans even commented on Ryan Reynolds tweet to share their own thoughts, and this is before the takeover talks are even finalized.
+Some fans even commented on Ryan Reynolds’ tweet to share their own thoughts, and this is before the takeover talks are even finalized.
 For now, the concerns are all hypothetical as no deals have been struck and talks have even been halted according to CNBC, which said that neither side is currently discussing a takeover with each other.

 Enjoyed running into @robdelaney at the 1956 Saskatchewan Men's Conference. #deadpool2 pic.twitter.com/JFggo362Ke